margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 The following shall be configurable to ensure compliance with local operations.

 - Polling Interval Period - Describes a configurable time period when the Polling is allowed.
-- Polling Interval Rate - Describes the rate at which the Agent shall poll the repository for a new Desired State.
+- Polling Interval Rate - Describes the rate at which the WOA shall poll the repository for a new Desired State.
 - **Note:** This functionality is expected to be inforced via the Policy Mechanism.
 See section for further details.

 ![Application Repository Traffic (svg)](../figures/System-design-workload-orchestration-agent-repository-traffic.drawio.svg)